isovector/sandymaguire.me/cv.markdown

   ourselves.
 The industry prioritizes writing "readable" code, characterized by being verbose and "doing nothing clever".
-While each step along the way is indeed comprehensible, too often this desideratum manages to lose the original /intention/ behind the code.
-There's usually somebody who indeed understands the code, but finding that person is often nontrivial.
+While each step along the way is indeed comprehensible, too often this desideratum manages to lose the original
+  <i>intention</i> behind the code.
+There's usually somebody who indeed understands
+  the code, but finding that person is often nontrivial.
 }

 \p{
   Some friends and I decided to solve this.
-As our graduation capstone project, we built an analytics tool to determine /who knows what/ in a codebase.
+As our graduation capstone project, we built an analytics tool to determine <i>who knows what</i> in a codebase.
 It consisted of editor plugins to record what code was being read, by whom.
 We cross-referenced this against diffs, and found that high scores on both measures correlated strongly with the team members considered to be "experts"